Nik0l/UTemPro/README.md

 Features:
 1. User-related features
 2. Question-related features
-   1. Textual and text-based features (aka NLP features)
+   a.
+Textual and text-based features (aka NLP features)
-   2. tag-based features
+   b. tag-based features
 3. Temporal features
-   1. Associalted with a user
+   a.
+Associalted with a user
-   2. Associalted with a question or answer
+   b.
+Associalted with a question or answer
 4. Spatial features
-   1. User's location, timezone
+   a.
+User's location, timezone
 ```
 To be continued...